- You are here:

 College of Sciences' SMaRT Living Learning Community

-- Co-enrollment with other participants in a common set of core classes that support academic success(e.g., Chemistry, Biology, Math, English).
+- Co-enrollment with other participants in a common set of core classes that support academic success(e.g., Chemistry, Biology, Math, English, GT 1000).

-- Behind-the-scenes access to research centers where discoveries are made, with visits to, for e.g.: GT observatory, Integrative Cancer Research Center, GT Urban Honey Bee Project, Center for Advanced Brain Imaging, Astrophysics Visualization Lab
+- Behind-the-scenes access to research centers where discoveries are made including the GT observatory, Integrative Cancer Research Center, GT Urban Honey Bee Project, Center for Advanced Brain Imaging, and Astrophysics Visualization Lab

 If you have any questions, please email: firstname.lastname@example.org.